Mr Mark Brinsden FRCS(Tr&Orth)

 He was subsequently appointed to higher surgical training and as a specialist registrar gained a broad experience during three years in the Peninsula Deanery and then moved to Oxford for more specialist training.
 He was awarded Fellowship of the Royal College of Surgeons of England (Trauma and Orthopaedics) in 2004.
 He received fellowship training in shoulder and elbow surgery at the Nuffield Orthopaedic Centre, Oxford; and trauma surgery at the John Radcliffe Hospital, Oxford.

 He was awarded GMC Specialist Registration (Trauma and Orthopaedic Surgery) in 2005.
 Between 2005 and 2013 he served as a military Consultant Trauma and Orthopaedic Surgeon at MDHU Derriford, during which time he supported deployed military operations in Iraq and Afghanistan.
-He retired his commission after 22 years and was appointed to a NHS consultant post at Plymouth Hospitals NHS Trust.
+He retired his commission after 22 years and was appointed to a NHS consultant post at University Hospitals Plymouth NHS Trust.

 Alongside his busy clinical practice he is an Intercollegiate Specialty Board examiner for the FRCS(Tr&Orth) exam; a member of the regional training committee for the Peninsula Deanery; the trauma lead for the Peninsula Trauma Centre; a reviewer for two scientific journals; the Medical Officer and Callout Team Member for the Dartmoor Search and Rescue Team (Plymouth).